 Millions of people experience hair loss.
 Some people see their hair re-grow without doing anything.
 Others need treatment for their hair to re-grow.
 Sometimes, hair will not re-grow.

-The reasons for hair loss are many.
+There are many reasons for hair loss.
 When hair loss begins suddenly, the cause may be due to illness, diet, medicine, or childbirth.
 If hair loss is gradual and becomes more noticeable with each passing year, a person may have hereditary hair loss.
 Certain hair care practices also can cause noticeable hair loss.

 Alopecia (al-oh-PEE-shah) means hair loss.
 When a person has a medical condition called alopecia areata (ar-ee-AH-tah), the hair falls out in round patches.
 The hair can fall out on the scalp and elsewhere on the body.